By Christina Tynan-Wood

 Nexus 7, $199

 Every student needs paper and a number two pencil, right?
 Well, these school essentials should start worrying, because this slick Android tablet is moving in on their space.
 Can paper and pencil grab a photo and drop it on the page, ready to be marked up?
 Can they interpret your scratches and turn them into neat text or the correct formula?
-Will it take my feeble drawings and turn them into elegant shapes?
-And when taking notes gets old, will they record audio of the lecture to refer to later?
-This 8” tablet with built-in S Pen stylus does all this and more.
+Will it take my feeble drawing and turn them into elegant shapes?
+And when taking notes gets old, will they record audio of the lecture for me to refer to later?
+This 8” tablet with built in S-Pen stylus does all this, and more.
 Like the Nexus 7, it reminds you when it’s time for class, runs Skype video, voice, or text chats, features thousands of apps, connects to the Internet (via Wi-Fi), edits your thesis in Polaris Office, and plays movies and games.
 Plus, this baby sports an awesome display, fast processor, and two cameras.
 It can even share files or other information wirelessly with nearby machines using Allshare Play.
 Sweet!

 Samsung Galaxy Note 8.0, $399.99

 Thinking of upgrading your student’s phone to something smarter?
 Consider the Nokia Lumia 920.
 He’ll be thrilled with the great color choices, slick inductive charging (no wires with the right charger accessory!), integrated Xbox Live, social dashboard on the start screen, and a camera so amazing you can resign your role as family photographer.
 Your student is going to have so much fun with this phone that you may need to remind him it’s also a learning tool.
 It comes with Microsoft Office already installed, and OneNote will let him snap a pic of the homework on the blackboard, record a lecture, or jot a to-do list.
 And when he turns on his computer, his notes will be waiting in OneNote on the desktop, making studying a breeze.